InnovateUKGitHub/innovation-funding-service/README.md

 ### Installation

-1. Install global dependencies `npm install -g gulp`
+1. Install global dependencies `yarn global add gulp`
 2. Run `yarn` from the directory level containing `package.json` (Should be found in `/ifs-web-service`)

 ### Build